-4.24.
-Provisions, contingent liabilities and contingent assets amount of the outflow may still be uncertain.
+4.25.
+Provisions, contingent liabilities and contingent assets

+Provisions are recognized when present obligations as a result of a past event will probably lead to an outflow of economic resources from the Group and amounts can be estimated reliably.
+Timing or amount of the outflow may still be uncertain.
 A present obligation arises from the presence of a legal or constructive commitment that has resulted from past events, for example, product warranties granted, legal disputes or onerous contracts.
 Restructuring provisions are recognized only if a detailed formal plan for the restructuring has been developed and implemented, or management has at least announced the plan's main features to those affected by it.
 Provisions are not recognized for future operating losses.